proeung/putra/_work/cfr.md

 ---
 title: "CFR.org Website Redesign"
-excerpt: "When Upstatement brought me on as a support engineer for the CFR.org redesign, I joined at a critical juncture to help accelerate UI development for a headless Next.js platform powered by WordPress Gutenberg.
+excerpt: "When Upstatement brought me on as a support engineer for the Council on Foreign Relations website redesign, I joined at a critical juncture to help accelerate UI development for a headless Next.js platform powered by WordPress Gutenberg.
 Over four months, I built production-ready React components, maintained a Storybook library, and collaborated closely with their lead engineers, PM, and designers to deliver a polished editorial experience."
 coverImage: ""
 coverVideo: "/assets/work/cfr/video-cover.mp4"
 coverVideoPoster: "/assets/work/cfr/video-cover-poster.webp"